 - Dragon Ball Super has a rare villainous example with Goku Black.
 After Vegeta beats the crap out of him thanks to his six months of training in the Hyperbolic Time Chamber, he comes to realize what the true source of the Saiyans' power are: Anger.
 He surmises that Vegeta got so strong so quickly because he was angry at what he did to his son and his world.
 He then decides to use his own anger at the mortals and losing his sparring match against Goku to increase his power, allowing him to create a scythe that can rip a hole between dimensions and create endless clones of himself.

 - Ichigo has one in Bleach against Kenpachi, when he realized that his sword wasn't just a tool, but was literally an extension of his soul.
 The sword has to tell him this, specifically to counter Kenpachi, who was strong without knowing the same lesson.

-- The titular character of Naruto is almost too terrified of Gaara to fight him, even when the lives of Sakura and Sasuke are on the line.
+- Naruto is almost too terrified of Gaara to fight him, even when the lives of Sakura and Sasuke are on the line.
 Naruto makes a massive comeback when he realizes he's stronger when fighting on behalf of someone else, rather than just for himself like Gaara.